-More information about supervising these assignments can be found at the following links:
+More information about supervising these assignments can be found in the research section of the online handbook.

 We also invite clinicians in the region to examine the assignments undertaken by the trainees.
 Those individuals who mark for the programme are registered as honorary lecturers and receive a number of benefits including access to the university library.
 For further details about these benefits and the assignments available for marking please see the link below: